EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 Read the [Symfony Form type reference](http://symfony.com/doc/current/reference/forms/types.html) to learn about all the available options, their usage and allowed values.

+> In addition to these options defined by EasyAdmin, you can pass any custom
+> option to the form fields.
+This way you can create very powerful backend
+> customizations, as explained in the
+> [Advanced Design Customization] [advanced-design-customization] tutorial.

 ### Translate Property Labels